OWongit/House_Cams/README.md

-RTSP Fullscreen Viewer (OpenCV) — Dual-Stream
+# RTSP Fullscreen Viewer - Dual-Stream

 A tiny Python script that opens one or TWO RTSP/RTSPS video streams in a single **fullscreen** window using OpenCV.
 Each stream reconnects automatically if it drops, and you can **quit** with `q` or `Esc`.